abhishekarya1/DSA-2k23/swtp.md

 }
 ```

-Template#3: **BEST** using if instead of while loop, simpler code, calc ans in same step
+Template#3: **BEST** using if instead of while loop, calc ans in same step (eventually gets the ans, may not be in current step)
 ```cpp
 int totalFruit(vector<int> &fruits){